saneku/Plume-traj/plume_backtraj.md

 ### 4.3 Backward advection

 `advect_parcels_backward_wrf()`:
+- Slices the WRF data to start from the time index closest to `--start-time`.
 - Converts WRF time axis to seconds relative to:
   - `eruption_start_time` (if provided), or
   - first WRF time (`times[0]` otherwise).